-Head of Department: Craig Wiles BA (Buckinghamshire Chilterns) PGCE

-Members of Department: Tom Cheney BA (Southampton Solent) PGCE

-Timothy Clarke BSc (Portsmouth)

-Rosie Jewell BA (Bournemouth Arts) QTS

-Department Technician: Paul Williams
+HEAD OF DEPARTMENT: Craig Wiles BA (Buckinghamshire Chilterns) PGCE MEMBERS OF DEPARTMENT: Tom Cheney BA (Southampton Solent) PGCE Rosie Jewell BA (Bournemouth Arts) QTS Alexander Unsworth MA (Cambridge School of Art) QTS Paul Williams (Technician)

 A Design Technology GCSE is required to pursue the A Level Product Design course, however it is desired, but not essential, for the Design Technology BTEC qualification.
 An Art GCSE would also be beneficial.
 You must be self-motivated and have a strong passion for design, and a clear desire to develop and apply this interest.
 Creativity and thoughtfulness are important qualities in a designer.
 Being an inquisitive consumer and curious as to how the world around you works will set you up well to excel.